What is home care?

 We hope you’ll find from your very first call, we are different!
 We care.
 We listen.
 We want to be a partner to you in your loved one’s care.
 Our service is tailored to each individual client’s circumstances and needs, based on a series of conversations including an in-home consultation.
 We are not an “adult babysitting” service, and we aren’t simply a housekeeping service.
 We provide ongoing care management to ensure that the care is of the highest standard and that our caregivers are helping our clients lead high-quality, purposeful lives.
 We are the top senior care provider in Edmond & Oklahoma City.

-So many pieces of our philosophy contribute to our success: consistency in caregivers, a proprietary system for screening caregivers, a unique Balanced Care training program, our scientifically-developed Cognitive Therapeutics Program, and more.
-If you decide to interview several home care companies, you need to keep us on your short list.
-Quite simply, we are the best in the business.
+So many pieces of our philosophy contribute to our success: consistency in caregivers, a proprietary system for screening caregivers, a unique training program, our holistic care that nurtures physical, social, and cognitive well-being, and more.
+If you decide to interview several home care companies, you need to keep us on your shortlist.

 How do you choose caregivers?